Last updated on August 23rd, 2023 at 01:38 pm

 12 March – Googie Withers, actress, was born in Karachi, India (now Pakistan) and died on 15 July 2011 in Sydney, NSW, Australia.
 Her ashes were scattered at sea.

 20 March – Vera Lynn, the singer who made her name as ‘the Forces Sweetheart’ during WW2, with hugely popular songs such as We’ll Meet Again and White Cliffs of Dover, was born in East Ham, London.
+She died in Sussex on 19 June 2020.

 30 August – Denis Healey, Labour politician, was born in Mottingham, Kent.
 An Oxford contemporary of his friend and political rival, Ted Heath, Healey served as Secretary of State for Defence from 1964 to 1970, Chancellor of the Exchequer from 1974 to 1979 and Deputy Leader of the Labour Party from 1980 to 1983.
-Denis Healy died in Alfriston, East Sussex, on 3 October 2015.
+Denis Healey died in Alfriston, East Sussex, on 3 October 2015.

 7 September – Leonard Cheshire, one of the most highly decorated RAF pilots and leaders of WW2 (including holder of the Victoria Cross), was born in Chester.
 Cheshire commanded the legendary 617 ‘Dam Busters’ Squadron (after the famous raid) and helped pioneer precision target marking using low-flying marker aircraft.
 He retired as a Group Captain and founded the Cheshire Homes for the disabled after the war, continuing to work in the charitable sector for the rest of his life, often with his second wife, Sue Ryder.
 Leonard Cheshire died on 31 July 1992 in Cavendish, Suffolk.